-To mitigate this risk, the Company is diversifying its revenue sources by expanding its leasing portfolio and expanding its affordable housing segment in addition to its continued thrust into vertical housing developments and property management business.
+To mitigate this risk, the Company is diversifying its revenue sources by expanding its leasing portfolio and entering the affordable housing segment in addition to its current vertical housing developments and property management business.

 The Company might not be able to generate sufficient funds internally or through external financing to operate and grow its business as planned.